gradio-app/gradio/guides/Gradio_ONNX_on_Hugging_Face.md

 There are a lot of Jupyter notebooks in the ONNX Model Zoo for users to test models.
 Previously, users needed to download the models themselves and run those notebooks locally for testing.
 With Hugging Face, the testing process can be much simpler and more user-friendly.
 Users can easily try certain ONNX Model Zoo model on Hugging Face Spaces and run a quick demo powered by Gradio with ONNX Runtime, all on cloud without downloading anything locally.
 Note, there are various runtimes for ONNX, e.g., [ONNX Runtime](https://github.com/microsoft/onnxruntime), [MXNet](https://github.com/apache/incubator-mxnet).

 ## What is the role of ONNX Runtime?
 ONNX Runtime is a cross-platform inference and training machine-learning accelerator.
-It makes live Gradio demo with ONNX Model Zoo model on Hugging Face possible.
+It makes live Gradio demos with ONNX Model Zoo model on Hugging Face possible.

 ONNX Runtime inference can enable faster customer experiences and lower costs, supporting models from deep learning frameworks such as PyTorch and TensorFlow/Keras as well as classical machine learning libraries such as scikit-learn, LightGBM, XGBoost, etc. ONNX Runtime is compatible with different hardware, drivers, and operating systems, and provides optimal performance by leveraging hardware accelerators where applicable alongside graph optimizations and transforms.
 For more information please see the [official website](https://onnxruntime.ai/).